SaraOsdi/hadasim_home_assignment/covid19_management_system/README.md

 There are 4 layers in the architecture:
 1. The database layer.
 2. The server layer: the server communicate with the data base and access to the stored data.
-3. The API layer: A functions set wich are user exposed to avoid direct access from the user to the server/ database.
+3. The API layer:A set of functions that the client-side application can call to perform operations on the server without directly accessing the database.
-4. The client layer.
 Here's how the various components of the system interact:

 ### Client-Side Application: